AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Defense Analysis

-\paragraph{Residual risk.} These defences reduce rather than eliminate the attack surface.
-Context privilege isolation may itself be susceptible to adversarial label manipulation; integrity verification requires secure key management; zero-trust execution imposes usability costs; and supply chain hardening faces the fundamental challenge of detecting semantically novel malicious behaviour.
-A defence-in-depth approach, layering all four strategies, provides the strongest posture, but the arms race between semantic attacks and semantic defences remains an open challenge.
+\paragraph{Residual risk.} Even with all controls enabled, residual attack surface remains.
+Context privilege isolation may be susceptible to adversarial label manipulation; sandbox escape vulnerabilities, while orthogonal to our threat model, could undermine C3; and supply chain hardening faces the challenge of detecting semantically novel malicious behavior.
+A defense-in-depth approach layering all strategies provides the strongest posture, but the arms race between semantic attacks and semantic defenses remains an open challenge.